An ecommerce platform is software that enables purchasing and selling over the internet.

-If your company is focused on improving your customer ecommerce experience, you’ll need to choose a CX platform that allows you to customize just about everything you want.
+If your company is focused on improving your customer ecommerce experience, you’ll need to choose a customer experience (CX) platform that allows you to customize just about everything you want in real-time.
 This way, you can truly tailor your online store to every customer.

-You’ll also need an ecommerce platform that works on tablets, smartphones, desktop computers, etc. The higher your ecommerce functionality, the happier everyone will be.
+You’ll also need an ecommerce platform that works on tablets, smartphones (via a mobile app), desktop computers, etc. The higher your ecommerce functionality, the happier everyone will be.

-Lastly, the best ecommerce platforms work seamlessly with your social media tools, specifically Facebook and Instagram.
-You’ll want to make sure you can sync these two together to advertise on each of them at the same time!
+Lastly, the best ecommerce platforms work seamlessly with your email marketing, your marketing tools, and your social media channels, specifically Facebook and Instagram.
+You’ll want to make sure you can sync these two together to advertise on each of them at the same time.
 This way, you’ll stay ahead of all the competition.